 Vaginal itching (pruritus), discharge, or both result from infectious or noninfectious inflammation of the vaginal mucosa (vaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
 Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more ), often with inflammation of the vulva (vulvovaginitis).
-Symptoms may also include irritation, burning, erythema, and sometimes dysuria and dyspareunia.
+Symptoms may also include irritation, burning, erythema, and sometimes dyspareunia.
 Symptoms of vaginitis are one of the most common gynecologic complaints.

 Pathophysiology of Vaginal Itching and Discharge